 The extension process then finalizes this connection.
 This process creates a new, exact copy of the section and is then repeated millions of times.

-What this means for our diagnostic tests is that if the DNA of the pathogen in question is present, then that segment will be amplified, and once processed, the test will be positive.
+What this means for diagnostic testing is that if the DNA of the virus or bacteria in question is present, then that segment will be amplified, and once processed, the test will yield a positive sample.
 If the DNA is not present, the PCR test will be negative.
-Some PCR tests provide quantitative results as well.
+Some PCR tests provide quantitative results as well, and the most common type of sample diagnostic laboratories receive include nasal swabs, oral swabs, conjunctival swabs, tissue biopsies, choanal swabs, and cloacal swabs.

 As stated previously, primers are used to connect to a desired section of DNA in a sample.
-It almost acts like a name tag.
-But not all name tags are as clear as others, ie: is it Jeff or Geoff?
+Their molecular characterization almost acts like a name tag, but not all name tags are as clear as others, ie: is it Jeff or Geoff?
 Therefore, there is a chance that PCR tests for the same disease are not of equivalent sensitivity and specificity.

 Now that we know how PCR testing works, when is it appropriate to use?
 Well, it depends.

 Essentially, a PCR test can be performed on any tissue or fluid at any time.
-But to make this test work in the way we want, we must understand the pathophysiology of the diseases we are trying to rule out.
+But to make this test work in the way we want, we must understand the pathophysiology of the virus or bacteria we are trying to identify.

 Let’s take for instance disease A. We know that this disease lives primarily in the bloodstream for the entirety of its existence in the body.
 Therefore, it would be fair to submit a blood sample for PCR testing to understand if disease A is present.
 We would feel very confident that submitting a blood sample would rule in or out this disease.

 Finally, PCR testing does not differentiate between viable and non-viable organisms, so the DNA of a pathogen can be found anywhere on any animal.
 Therefore, it is important to know what species the disease is actually able to infect.
-Let's take a positive result on a PCR screening for macrorhabdus ornithogaster, a common infectious agent in small parrots but yet to be reported as an infectious agent in medium to large parrots: If this disease was noted in a budgie or cockatiel, it’s likely to be clinically relevant.
-However, if a positive test was reported in a macaw, further inquiry into this bird's environment is warranted as the potential for contamination from another household bird would be more likely than a primary infection in this species.
+Let's take a positive result on a PCR screening for Macrorhabdus ornithogaster, a common infectious agent in small parrots but yet to be reported as an infectious agent in medium to large parrots: If this disease was noted in a sick budgie or cockatiel, it’s likely to be clinically relevant.
+However, if a positive test was reported in a macaw, further inquiry into this bird's environment is warranted as the potential for contamination from another household bird may be more likely than an active infection in this species.

-What makes PCR testing so great is that we can take a single DNA molecule and turn it into millions of copies in a short time.
+What makes PCR testing so great is that diagnostic laboratories can take a single DNA molecule and quickly turn it into millions of copies.
+Turnaround time can generally take two to five business days.

-Veterinary PCR testing gives clinicians an opportunity to achieve a definitive diagnosis in a potentially minimally invasive way so long as the right sample is provided.
+Veterinary PCR testing gives clinicians a viable assay technique to achieve a definitive diagnosis in a potentially minimally invasive way so long as the right sample is provided.

 In case you didn’t know, Moichor helps you access these tests!
-Here is a list of PCRs currently offered.
+Here is a list of PCRs currently offered at our laboratory.
 For more information on sample requirements please refer to our test menu.

 1. Balsamo G, Maxted AM, Midla JW, et al. Compendium of Measures to Control Chlamydia psittaci Infection Among Humans (Psittacosis) and Pet Birds (Avian Chlamydiosis), 2017.
 J Avian Med Surg.
 2017;31(3):262-282.